Wellness Within

 Below is an example of the flower remedy Agrimony

-I am fully qualified in level 1, Level 2 and level 3 and now qualified as a Bach Practitioner approved by the Dr Edward Bach Center.
+I am fully qualified in Level 1, Level 2 and Level 3 and now qualified as a Bach Practitioner approved by the Dr Edward Bach Center.

 Aspen – fear of unknown things